 Sterling Professor of Law and Political Science

-Bruce Ackerman is Sterling Professor of Law and Political Science at Yale, and the author of fifteen books that have had a broad influence in political philosophy, constitutional law, and public policy.
+Bruce Ackerman is Sterling Professor of Law and Political Science at Yale, and the author of eighteen books that have had a broad influence in political philosophy, constitutional law, and public policy.
 His major works include Social Justice in the Liberal State and his multivolume constitutional history, We the People.FULL BIOGRAPHY

 Yale Law School

 New Haven, CT 06520